ProtoconNet/protocon-general-doc/docs/cli/seal.rst

 1. **Create Single Sig Account**

-| Here is the account information that we will create.
+| We will create the account according to the following account information.

 .. code-block:: none